worldpeaceenginelabs/METAVERSE-SEED/README.md

 A client which is meant as a clean start point for decentralized, location based apps.
 I even go so far to say, EVERY APP should be location based!
 Since everything in reality is happening in the 3D space anyway, we miss a lot of spatial intelligence and even very positive outcomes/synergies in app logic, compared to our traditional systems today.

 This repository is a clean code base with basic instructions (coming) for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!
 (JAMstack),  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), and you name it!, to unleash your creativity without without caring to much about the back-end scaling (99% "automatically") or locking you in!

-## We are using Trystero as our "back-end"!
-How does it connect?

-To establish a direct peer-to-peer connection with WebRTC, a signalling channel is needed to exchange peer information (SDP).
-Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Firebase, and IPFS).

 # HOW TO...